Mmontsheng/Todo-api/README.md

 ## Quick Start
 ```
-1. Clone or donwload the repo
+1. Clone or download the repo

 2. Replace the  'process.env.DB_STRING' in app.js with your connection string from mongoDB